Batman: Arkham Asylum: Marketing and release

 Batman: Arkham Asylum was released for PlayStation 3 and Xbox 360 in North America on August 25, 2009, and on August 28 in Europe and Australia.
 It was released for Microsoft Windows in North America on September 15, 2009, and on September 18 in Europe and Australia.
 A Game of the Year edition was released on March 26, 2010, in Europe and on May 11 in North America.
 Feral Interactive developed a Mac OS X version, which was released on disc and as a download on November 3, 2011.
 On the Windows version of the game, the developers used an anti-duplication measure that disables Batman's glide ability and causes other bugs, preventing copied games from progressing beyond a certain point.
 Although not the first game to implement such countermeasures, Arkham Asylum received media coverage, as this was seen as a novel method of copy protection.
+A version of the game for the Nintendo Wii, developed by Red Fly Studios, was cancelled during development.

-A Collector's Edition containing the game, a 14 in replica of Batman's batarang, a behind-the-scenes DVD, a leather-bound 48-page book about Arkham's inmates, and a code to download the "Crime Alley" challenge map was released.
+A "Collector's Edition" containing the game, a 14 in replica of Batman's batarang, a behind-the-scenes DVD, a leather-bound 48-page book about Arkham's inmates, and a code to download the "Crime Alley" challenge map was released.
 Pre-ordering the game at some retailers allowed access to the "Dem Bones" challenge map.
-The Game of the Year version was initially announced for release only in Europe, Asia, and Australia, but a North American release was later added.
-The Game of the Year version includes the game, support for TriOviz 3D visual effects, two pairs of themed 3D glasses, and the six released DLC challenge maps—two of which were omitted from the North American version.
-A version of the game for the Nintendo Wii was in development by Red Fly Studios before being cancelled.
+The "Game of the Year Edition" was initially announced for release only in Europe, Asia, and Australia, but a North American release was later added.
+This edition includes the game, support for TriOviz 3D visual effects, two pairs of themed 3D glasses, and the six released DLC challenge maps—two of which were omitted from the North American version.

-Batman: Return to Arkham, developed by Virtuos, features remastered versions of Arkham Asylum and Arkham City using the Unreal Engine 4 for the PlayStation 4 and Xbox One.
-Additionally, both games include all previously released downloadable content, and feature improved graphics, upgraded models and environments, and improvements in the lighting, effects and shaders for both games.
-Originally intended for release in July 2016, the collection was delayed indefinitely in June that year in order to give the development team "additional time to deliver a polished Batman Arkham game experience."
-The collection was released on October 18, 2016.

 Downloadable content

-In April 2009, it was announced that the Joker would be a downloadable playable character for use in the game's challenge maps exclusively for the PlayStation 3.
-Additional DLC packs were later released.
+In April 2009, it was announced that the Joker would be a downloadable playable character for use in the game's challenge maps exclusively for the PlayStation 3 and Mac OS X. Additional DLC packs were later released.
 The Insane Night pack, containing the "Totally Insane" combat and "Nocturnal Hunter" stealth challenge maps, was released on September 17, 2009.
-The "Prey in the Darkness" pack was released on September 23, 2009, and contains the "Heart of Darkness" combat and "Hothouse Prey" stealth challenge maps.
-In North America, the "Prey in the Darkness" pack was released exclusively for the PlayStation 3.
+The Prey in the Darkness pack was released on September 23, 2009, and contains the "Heart of Darkness" combat and "Hothouse Prey" stealth challenge maps.
+In North America, the Prey in the Darkness pack was released exclusively for the PlayStation 3 and Mac OS X.